Our small team of trained volunteers and staff undertake these visits for us.

 Enter and view is the opportunity for Healthwatch North Yorkshire to:

-- Enter publicly funded care and nursing homes to see and hear first hand experiences about the service.
+- Enter publicly funded health and social care settings to see and hear first hand experiences about the service.

 - Observe how the service is delivered, often by using a themed approach.